Yazidi social organization

-There is a social organizational structure in the Yazidi community.
+There is a social organizational structure in the Ezidi community.
 There are three main castes, namely the Mirids, the Sheikhs, and the Pirs.
-Furthermore, there are positions for dignitaries in the Yazidi hierarchy.
+Furthermore, there are positions for dignitaries in the Ezidi hierarchy.

 Mîr

 The Mîr (Prince) of Sheikhan is the highest political and religious authority of the entire Yezidi community.
 As a member of the Qatani Sheikhs, he is regarded as the legitimate successor of Sheikh Adi.
 The Mîr's influence reaches nearby communities, whereas in the more distant and disconnected Yezidi communities, namely of Georgia, Armenia and Syria, his influence decreases.
 However, in theory, particularly in diaspora, the Mir represents all Yezidis, his decisions are binding and he also maintains legislative and executive power.
 As the head of the spiritual council, he has the power to appoint the Baba Sheikh, administers Lalish and receives offerings from the annual journey and parading of the Sinjaq throughout the Yezidi communities.
 Additionally, he also wields some political influence in Iraqi politics.
 The current Mîr is Hazim Tahsin, but some Yezidis with opposing political affiliations decided to enact Naif Dawud as their Mîr.
 Hazim Tahsin is a former deputy in Kurdistan Region Parliament in Iraq.
 The former head was his father, Tahseen Said, who died in January 2019 in Germany, and was head of the community for nearly 75 years.
 The family of the Mîr resides in Ba'adra.